Synonyms and other taxonomic changes

 Most larvae feed on the leaves of woody plants (coniferous and deciduous trees, shrubs); some species eat herbaceous plants.
 Many species are economically important pests of fruit trees, forest trees, and berry crops.

-Click on an image below to view a Life Cycle series.
+Click on each image below to view Life Cycle series.

 The genus Zale

 in the Erebidae, which has pretty much the same characteristic outline as the Geometridae: